davidsneighbour/kollitsch.dev/README.md

 This will be used to configure the Hugo server so that you will be able to access the server from other machines (and mobile devices).
 Again: You MUST NOT commit this file to the repository as it might contain private information.

-To start the development server run `npm run server`
+To start the development server run `npm run server`.
+This will run the Hugo server with more or less paranoid settings (show translation issues, template issues, be verbose, debug, the more the better).
+Running just `hugo server` will run Hugo on [localhost:1313](http://localhost:1313).

 ## Releasing